Glacier Park Collection

 1. Hike with an expert

-For those who are just dipping their toes into hiking in the Canadian Rockies, the abundance of trails ranging in difficulty can be overwhelming.
-Questions may include: Is 1,000 metres elevation too high?
-How much time should I budget?
-What the heck is a scramble?
-Luckily, the guiding team at Tamarack Adventures can help you decide on your next journey and lead you through it.
-Looking to make your stroll even more unforgettable?
-Book the Hike + Paint option for some landscape art lessons from local artist Danika Stone during your trek.
+For those who are just dipping their toes into hiking in the Canadian Rockies, the high number of trails ranging in difficulty can be overwhelming.
+Luckily, the guiding team at Tamarack Adventures can help you decide and lead you on your next outing.

 A group of hikers.